StephenBoikanyo/payslip_generator/README.md

 A Payslip generator, written in a dart console application.

-A target Excel file is populated with the values of an Employee object.
+A template Excel file is populated with the values of an Employee object to specific cells and a duplicate is generated forEach...

 Just testing my dart skills...